Deanonymizing Ethereum Validators: The P2P Network Has a Privacy Issue: Rainbow Nodes Analysis

 This is also evident when looking at the number of peers the nodes maintain at any point in time.
 In Figure~\ref{fig:number_peers}, we plot the number of peers our \textsc{Rainbow} nodes have throughout the measurement period.
 We observe that VA has the most peers on average with 645 and, except for a couple of short-lived dips in the peer count, maintains more peers than any other machine.
 Similarly, the ZH machine consistently has the second-highest peer count with an average of 537.
 Finally, the FR and SO \textsc{Rainbow} nodes have lower peer counts on average with 369 and 339 respectively.
 Further, their peer counts exhibit very similar patterns, i.e., dips in the peer count around the same time.
 For instance, around 8:00 UTC on 8 May.
 Interestingly, the peer count on the VA machine also drops around the same time, but immediately goes back up in contrast to the FR and SO \textsc{Rainbow} nodes where the peer count never fully recovers.
 We are unsure of the cause of these drops, this may be an artifact from AWS.
 However, while these drops in peer count potentially impact the number of peers we can deanonymize, they do not impact our accuracy.

 Lastly, we explore the unique peers we connected to for the period required for the analysis.
 We investigate the pairwise overlap across the \textsc{Rainbow} nodes in Table~\ref{tab:peer_overlap}.
 We observe the biggest relative overlap between the FR and SO \textsc{Rainbow} nodes with 496 -- around half of the peers these two nodes maintain long connections with overlap.
 Additionally, both the FR and SO nodes have an overlap of approximately 550 long peers with the VA node, while this constitutes more than half the long peers of the FR and SO nodes it only accounts for one-fourth of the VA long peers.
 Finally, the ZH node has the smallest overlap with the remaining nodes in relative and absolute terms.
 Possibly this is related to the three other nodes all being run from AWS and thus connecting to a more similar set of peers.
-Note that we provide further details on the connection lengths in Appendix~\ref{app:connection}.